 Poland's central bank chief says further rate cuts possible in Q1

-Poland's key interest rate has been at a record low of 0.1% since the central bank cut the cost of borrowing three times by a cumulative 140 basis points during the first wave of the pandemic.
+The comments, which appeared late on Tuesday on Twitter and on the financial news website Obserwator Finansowy, ran counter to statements made by Adam Glapinski as recently as this month that rates would remain at a record low of 0.1% for a long time.

-"The current level of interest rates is appropriate and best suits the current situation," Adam Glapinski said late on Tuesday on the official Twitter account of the National Bank of Poland (NBP).
+"The current level of interest rates is appropriate and best suits the current situation," Glapinski said.

 "However, in the first quarter of next year, further rate cuts are possible," he added.
 "We are conducting appropriate analyses of the possible circumstances and potential effects of such a reduction at the NBP."